xhide341/my-leetcode/README.md

-my collection of leet code practice :D
+my collection of leet code practices :D im noob and im bad at math but im trying to be better 😅